tejasvaidhyadev/tejasvaidhyadev.github.io/_posts/2020-08-26-the-end-is-just-another-beginning.md

 Hello there :wave:,

-Google Summer of Code 2020 is coming to end.
-In this post, As the title suggested I will be summarizing my GSoC journey and the work done so far with Future goals and milestones
+The extraordinary journey of Google Summer of Code 2020 is coming to end.
+In this post, I will be summarizing my GSoC journey and the work done so far with Future goals and milestones

 {% include elements/figure.html image="https://raw.githubusercontent.com/tejasvaidhyadev/tejasvaidhyadev.github.io/master/_images/gsoc_logo.png" caption="Google Summer of Code logo" %}

-Over the past few months, I continued working with the Julia Language in there NLP Ecosystem Initially, I decided to propose Writing the ALBERT in my GSoC.
-But with time I extended [my proposal](https://docs.google.com/document/d/1ucxPM_UOytZVFcWIqZ9kS9gneDGDkcOBvkXA7lLwW28/edit?usp=sharing) to Statistically language model or Language model interface.
+Over the past few months, I continued working with the Julia Language in its NLP Ecosystem.
+Initially, I proposed Writing the ALBERT in my GSoC.
+Fortunately, extended [my proposal](https://docs.google.com/document/d/1ucxPM_UOytZVFcWIqZ9kS9gneDGDkcOBvkXA7lLwW28/edit?usp=sharing) to Statistical language model or Language model interface.

 I worked on the following projects in GSoC
 ### 1. **Language Model Interface**

-In the first of Google Summer of Code, I implemented the [Language Model Interface](https://github.com/JuliaText/TextAnalysis.jl/pull/210).
-It provides implemented well-known Langauge models and Framework to create your own Language model with high-level APIs,  which is completed and reviewed by my mentors.
+In the first phase of Google Summer of Code, I implemented the [Language Model Interface](https://github.com/JuliaText/TextAnalysis.jl/pull/210).
+It provides implemented well-known Langauge models and Framework to create your own Language model with high-level APIs,  which is complete and reviewed by my mentors.
 The blog on the same can be found [here](https://tejasvaidhyadev.github.io/blog/First-Milestone).

 ### 2. **Statistical Tokenizer**

 `SentencePiece` is a re-implementation of sub-word units, an effective way to alleviate the open vocabulary problems in neural machine translation.
 SentencePiece supports two segmentation algorithms, byte-pair-encoding (BPE) [Sennrich et al.] and unigram language model
-I have implemented Sentencepiece Encoder to help Julia users in WordTokenizer.
+I have implemented the Sentencepiece Encoder to help Julia users in WordTokenizer.
 The implementation is described in the blog: **[Divergence - Tale of Sentencepiece Library](https://tejasvaidhyadev.github.io/blog/Sentencepiece)** and `code` can be found [**here**](https://github.com/JuliaText/WordTokenizers.jl/pull/51/commits)

 ### 3. **Converting Tensorflow weight to Desire Julia Format**